top of page

 You don't have to compete to enjoy the CWIF!

-• If you miss out on tickets, you can join us in The Sponsor Hub to watch the livestream on the Big Screen for free!
-You can also watch the livestream from the comfort of your home.
+• You can also watch the livestream from the comfort of your home.

-Saturday 18th March: The Qualifiers
+Saturday 16th March: The Qualifiers

 The main centre and Unit E are CLOSED all day to the public, these sessions are for competitors only.

-Sunday 19th March: Semi-finals and Finals
+Sunday 17th March: Semi-finals and Finals

 Climbing Works open to public for climbing from 10:00 - 17:00 with partial wall closure.